-- MC has zero bias, but high variance that grows with number of random actions, transitions, rewards in computation of return. - ► TD techniques - reduce variance since TD target depends on a single random action, transition, reward. - can learn from incomplete episodes and can use online updates, - introduce bias and use approximations which are exact only in special cases.
+- MC has zero bias, but high variance that grows with number of random actions, transitions, rewards. - TD techniques - reduce variance due to reduction to single random action, transition, reward, - can learn from incomplete episodes and can use online updates, - introduce bias and use approximations which are exact only in special cases.